I enjoy doing interviews about my work. Here are some you can listen to:

 – On organisations’ climate-related responsibilities – at the magazine Alusta.

-I’ve also written a few public-facing articles:
+I’ve also written a few accessible articles for media outlets:

 – Sex Under Lockdown, But Not Friendship?
 The Discriminations of Intimacy at the ABC (with a follow-up interview at The Conversation here).

 – Are You Complicit In Deaths If You Don’t Stay Home?
 How to Do Good During the Virus Lockdown at The Conversation.

 – Why We Should Care About ‘Care Ethics’ at the ABC.